Entrepreneurship and Market Size - The Case of Young College Graduates in Italy

 28 Pages Posted: 10 Aug 2010

 Date Written: August 9, 2010

-We analyse empirically the effects of urbanization on Italian college graduates' work possibilities as entrepreneurs three years after graduation.
-We find that doubling the population density of the province of work reduces the chances of being an entrepreneur by 2-3 percentage points.
+We analyze empirically the effects of urban agglomeration on Italian college graduates’ work possibilities as entrepreneurs three years after graduation.
+We find that each 100,000 inhabitant-increase in the size of the individual’s province of work reduces the chances of being an entrepreneur by 0.2-0.3 percent.
 This result holds after controlling for regional fixed effects and is robust to instrumenting urbanization.
-Provincial competition, urban amenities and disamenities, cost of labour, earning differentials between employees and self-employed workers, unemployment rates and value added per capita account for more than half of the negative urbanization penalty.
-Our result cannot be explained by the presence of negative differentials in returns to entrepreneurship between the most and the least densely populated areas either.
-In fact, as long as they succeed in entering the most densely populated markets, young entrepreneurs are able to reap the benefits of urbanization externalities: doubling the population density of the province of work increases entrepreneurs' net monthly earnings by 2-3 per cent.
+Province’s competition, urban amenities and dis-amenities, cost of labor, earning differentials between employees and self-employed workers, unemployment rates and value added per capita account for 40 percent of the negative urbanization penalty.
+Our result cannot be explained by the presence of negative large-city differentials in returns to education either.
+In fact, as long as they succeed in entering the largest markets, young entrepreneurs are able to reap-off the benefits of urbanization externalities: every 100,000-inhabitant increase in the province’s population raises entrepreneurs’ net monthly income by 0.2-0.3 percent.

 JEL Classification: R12, J24, J21

 Suggested Citation: Suggested Citation